mbruckert/titans-of-energy/README.md

 # Titans of Energy
-A Robust Pipeline to train new virtual clones of historical characters, starting with Oppenheimer
+A Robust Pipeline to train new virtual clones of historical characters, starting with Oppenheimer.

 ## Project Plan